-Downtown Jacksonville’s iconic historic buildings have really stood the test of time, these stylish century-old structures fill our streets repurposed into modern office headquarters, elegant restaurants, museums, and even our City Hall.
-These buildings tell the real story of Jacksonville, one of the most progressive cities at the turn of the last century.
+Downtown Jacksonville’s iconic historic buildings have really stood the test of time, these stylish century-old structures fill our streets re-purposed into modern office headquarters, elegant restaurants, museums, and even our City Hall.

 Click on the map and plan your own self-guided tour of these architectural gems in Downtown Jacksonville:

 Built in 1909, 121 Atlantic Place was formerly the Atlantic National Bank building.
 This historic skyscraper was the tallest building in Jacksonville, and in Florida, from 1909 to 1912 and remains an office building today.
 Built by New York City architects Mowbray and Uffinger, the steel structure stands at 10 stories and features a white Sylacauga marble covering on the bottom two floors and white terra cotta on the top eight.
 The façade is what you’ll want to pay attention to and notice the “ANB” engraved above the door.
 Over the years, the Atlantic National Bank Building has merged with other banks and is now used as office space; it is now known as the Schultz Building.
 Its most prominent feature rests below ground where pedestrian tunnels were built to connect bank buildings at the turn of the last century.
 This is the only tunnel in Downtown Jacksonville still in use.
 Some portions of the tunnel are open to the public, but to get an extra sneak peek featuring a historic bank vault, take a tour with AdLib Tours.
 Location: Forsyth Street, Jacksonville, FL 32202